-- 1.1 To oversee clinical governance mechanisms in NHS Fife. - 1.2 To observe and check the clinical governance activity being delivered within NHS Fife and provide assurance to the Board that the mechanisms, activity and planning are acceptable. - 1.3 To oversee and evaluate the clinical governance and risk management actions and activities in relation to the delivery of the Board's Population Health & Wellbeing Strategy, including assessing the quality and safety aspects of transformative change programmes and new and innovative ways of working. - 1.4 To assure the Board that appropriate clinical governance mechanisms and structures are in place for clinical governance to be supported effectively throughout the whole of Fife NHS Board's responsibilities.
-This includes planning, maintaining and improving quality. - 1.5 To oversee patient experience and feedback mechanisms and associated activity and seek assurance that learning and ongoing improvements are responsive to complaints feedback and in line with national standards and Ombudsman guidance. - 1.6 To assure the Board that the Clinical and Care Governance Arrangements in the Integration Joint Board are working effectively. - 1.7 To escalate any issues to the NHS Fife Board, if serious concerns are identified about the quality and safety of care in the services across NHS Fife, including the services devolved to the Integration Joint Board.
+- 1.1 To oversee clinical governance mechanisms in NHS Fife to ensure the delivery of safe, effective, person-centred care in an organisation that listens, learns and improves - 1.2 To observe and check the clinical governance activity being delivered within NHS Fife and provide assurance to the Board that the mechanisms, activity and planning are acceptable. - 1.3 To oversee and evaluate the clinical governance and risk management actions and activities in relation to the delivery of the Board's Population Health & Wellbeing Strategy, including assessing the quality and safety aspects of transformative change programmes and new and innovative ways of working. - 1.4 To assure the Board that appropriate clinical governance mechanisms and structures are in place for clinical governance to be supported effectively throughout the whole of Fife NHS Board's responsibilities.
+This includes planning, maintaining and improving quality. - 1.5 To oversee patient experience and feedback mechanisms and associated activity and seek assurance that learning and ongoing improvements are responsive to feedback and in line with national standards and Ombudsman guidance. - 1.6 To assure the Board that the Clinical and Care Governance Arrangements in the Integration Joint Board are working effectively. - 1.7 To escalate any issues to the NHS Fife Board, if serious concerns are identified about the quality and safety of care in the services across NHS Fife, including the services devolved to the Integration Joint Board. - 1.8 The Committee has delegated authority from the Board to be assured that the correct structure, systems and processes are in place to manage clinical governance and quality-related matters and that these are monitored appropriately.
+Whilst the Committee can input into and endorse plans drafted to implement the Board's agreed strategies, approval thereof remains with the Board, as per its Standing Orders.

 - 2.1 The membership of the Clinical Governance Committee will be: - Six Non-Executive or Stakeholder members of the Board (one of whom will be the Committee Chair).
-(A Stakeholder member is appointed to the Board from Fife Council or by virtue of holding the Chair of the Area Partnership Forum or the Area Clinical Forum) - Chief Executive - Medical Director - Nurse Director - Director of Public Health - One Staff Side representative of NHS Fife Area Partnership Forum - One Representative from Area Clinical Forum
+(A Stakeholder member is appointed to the Board from Fife Council or by virtue of holding the Chair of the Area Partnership Forum or the Area Clinical Forum)

+- Chief Executive

+- Medical Director

+- Nurse Director

+- Director of Public Health

+- One Staff Side representative of NHS Fife Area Partnership Forum

+- One Representative from Area Clinical Forum

 - 2.2 Officers of the Board will be expected to attend meetings of the Committee when issues within their responsibility are being considered by the Committee.
 In addition, the Committee Chair will agree with the Lead Officer to the Committee which other Senior Staff should attend meetings, routinely or otherwise.
-The following will normally be routinely invited to attend Committee meetings: - Director of Acute Services - Director of Finance & Strategy - Director of Health & Social Care - Director of Pharmacy & Medicines - Associate Director, Digital & Information - Deputy Medical Director, Acute Services Division - Deputy Medical Director, Fife Health & Social Care Partnership - Associate Director of Quality & Clinical Governance - · Associate Director of Risk & Professional Standards - Board Secretary - 2.3 The Medical Director shall serve as the lead officer to the Committee.
+The following will normally be routinely invited to attend Committee meetings:

+- Director of Acute Services

+- Director of Health & Social Care

+- Director of Pharmacy & Medicines

+- Director, Digital & Information

+- Director of Planning & Transformation

+- Deputy Medical Director, Acute Services Division

+- Deputy Medical Director, Fife Health & Social Care Partnership

+- Associate Director of Quality & Clinical Governance

+- Associate Director of Risk & Professional Standards

+- Board Secretary

+- 2.3 The Medical Director shall serve as the lead officer to the Committee.